Medicare Enrollment and Election Periods

-In some situations, you can delay Medicare enrollment and sign up for Medicare through a Special Enrollment Period.
+In some situations, you can delay Original Medicare enrollment and sign up through a Special Enrollment Period.
 For example, you or your spouse may still be working when you’re first eligible for Medicare and may have group health coverage through an employer.
-Since Medicare Part B comes with a monthly premium (and Part A, if you haven’t worked long enough to get it for free), you may want to wait to sign up for Medicare so you aren’t paying an additional premium for coverage you don’t need.
-When your employer-sponsored coverage ends or you stop working (whichever happens first), you’ll get an eight-month Special Enrollment Period to enroll in Medicare.
+Since Medicare Part B comes with a monthly premium, you may want to wait to sign up for Medicare so you aren’t paying an additional premium for coverage you don’t need.
+When your employer-sponsored coverage ends or you stop working (whichever happens first), you’ll usually get an eight-month Special Enrollment Period to enroll in Medicare.
 You generally won’t pay a late-enrollment penalty if you sign up during this time.

 |Enrollment period||When it happens||What you can do|

 |Initial Enrollment Period (IEP)||

 ||Enroll in Medicare Part A and/or Part B.|

 |General Enrollment Period (GEP)||January 1 to March 31||Enroll in Medicare Part A and/or Part B.|